GSVNet: Guided Spatially-Varying Convolution for Fast Semantic Segmentation on Video: ACKNOWLEDGEMENT

 \section{ACKNOWLEDGEMENT}

 We are grateful to the National Center for High performance Computing for GPU resources.
-This project is supported by MOST 108-2634-F-009-007 through Pervasive AL Research (PAIR) Labs, National Chiao Tung University, Taiwan.
+This project is supported by MOST 109-2634-F-009-007 through Pervasive AL Research (PAIR) Labs, National Yang Ming Chiao Tung University, Taiwan.